Nugman/satisfactory-server-aws/README.md

 * Your computer may not have enough resources to host the server and play at the same time.
-* You may not want to punch a hole into your internet security by exposing an open port to the internet via port forwarding.
+* You may not want to punch a hole into your internet security by exposing an open port to the internet via port forwarding or opening it in your firewall.

 ### Why would I choose AWS over a dedicated game server hoster?